 Massachusetts Sports Betting

-Lawmakers have missed another opportunity to bring Massachusetts sports betting online during the 2021 legislative session.
-The state has been trying to figure out sports betting at a time when its neighbors, New Hampshire and Rhode Island, already allow betting and not just that but allow anyone who drives in the state to download a dedicated mobile betting app and place a wager legally.
+Lawmakers missed an opportunity to bring Massachusetts sports betting online during the 2021 legislative session.
+The state was trying to figure out sports betting at a time when its neighbors, New Hampshire and Rhode Island, already allowed betting and not just that, but allowed anyone who drives in the state to download a dedicated mobile betting app and place a wager legally.

 Latest Gambling News in Massachusetts

-• DraftKings: Operating out of Boston, DraftKings is a home resident of Massachusetts.
+• DraftKings: Operating out of Boston, DraftKings is hailing from Massachusetts.
 As such, it has strong clout with the local fantasy sports betting market, which is the only form of wagering allowed at the time.

 • FanDuel: Where DraftKings goes, FanDuel follows.
-FanDuel is another operator that already has a foothold in the state through its daily fantasy sports platform, and bettors do appreciate it.
+FanDuel is another operator that had a foothold in the state through its daily fantasy sports platform even before sports betting legalization in 2022 and the subsequent launch in 2023, and bettors do appreciate it.

-• BetMGM: The company’s brick-and-mortar partner, MGM Resorts, already runs the Springfield Casino in the state, allowing the BetMGM sports betting app a potentially strong entry into the state.
+• BetMGM: The company’s brick-and-mortar partner, MGM Resorts, already runs the Springfield Casino in the state, giving the BetMGM sports betting app a strong entry into the state.

 • Wynn Resorts: Thanks to Encore Boston Harbor, Wynn is a permanently established player in the Massachusetts gambling space, and that includes legalizing sports betting.

-Online sports betting is beyond doubt the best way to proceed with the legalization of the industry.
+Online sports betting is, beyond doubt, the best way to launch a sports betting vertical.
 At first, when PASPA was repealed, lawmakers feared that remote sports wagering might undermine the integrity of sports and the industry as a whole

 However, after years of running mobile betting options in the country, what has become obvious is that online sports betting is the way to make good full use of the industry, curb the offshore market, create competitive markets and fair odds, and generally boost revenue to the state, which is the main motivator for any jurisdiction to be legalizing sports gambling in the first place.

-With all of this in mind, Massachusetts sports betting has every reason to be available on mobile.
+With all of this in mind, Massachusetts sports betting is also available on mobile.
 New Hampshire and Rhode Island already offer online betting apps, and Massachusetts itself has distinct operators that run state-of-the-art mobile apps.

 Not only that, but MA residents are already familiar with various online wagering options through the daily fantasy sports platforms that are available exclusively as remote betting options.
-The Bay State would be remiss to skip on mobile betting, which is the main driver of revenue for many rival states.
+The Bay State acknowledged that it would be remiss to skip on mobile betting, and decided to press on with it.

 Professional Sports Teams to Bet on in Massachusetts